Advice for scientific writing

 the range: “Page 1 of 17”.
 Remember that many printers

 don’t print the top or bottom 0.5 inch.
 You can make it even easier for your commentator by providing line numbers, from beginning to end.
 In

 Microsoft Word, select

 “File:Page setup:Microsoft Word:Margins:Layout:Line

-12. Name the file.
+13. Name the document file.
 The file should have a name based on the

 title or first author’s name and should end in a number representing